MikeStukalo/Ames/README.md

 All these variables are treated as lagged variables compareg to the date of house sale.

+## Folder structure
+\ IndividualContributions - folders with files submitted by the team members
+\ tmp - temp folder to store and move data between notebooks
+\ data - datasets in .csv format
+\ output - output graphs for the presentation

 ## Models

 We use 4 linear models, a Random Forest Regressor and an XGB model to make predictions.